Political positions of Mitch McConnell: Cuba

 McConnell supported sanctions on Cuba for most of his Senate career, including the trade embargo imposed by the United States during the presidency of John F. Kennedy.

 In December 2014, McConnell announced his opposition to the Obama administration's intent to normalize American relations with Cuba, calling it "a mistake" and that Congress would be able to intervene due to multiple sanctions having been implemented into law along with any American ambassador to Cuba requiring Senate approval.
 McConnell cited the US normalizing relations with Vietnam as its government continued repressing denizens as an example of American engagement sometimes not working.

 In a July 2015 interview, McConnell stated that Obama believed that the US would "get a positive result" by merely engaging Cuba and that he saw no evidence that Cuba was changing.

 In March 2016, following Obama's travel to Cuba, McConnell said that for Obama "to go down there and act like this is a normal regime, has been embarrassing" while stating that the president believed engagement with Cuba was "going to improve things."
 After the death of Fidel Castro later that year, McConnell said the passing was an opportunity for the Cuban government to reform itself toward the principles of freedom and democracy, adding that "the oppression" Castro imposed remained in Cuba despite his death.

+Hungary

+On 16 May 2024, McConnell blasted the Orban government of Hungary (which was at the time ostensibly a NATO ally) for cozying up to Vladimir Putin's Russia and Xi Jinping's China.